CesiumGS/3d-tiles/README.md

 Taking this approach allows us to improve Cesium, glTF, and 3D Tiles at the same time, e.g., when we add mesh compression to glTF, it benefits 3D models in Cesium, the glTF ecosystem, and 3D Tiles.

 _TODO: glTF supports general models and has a material system - as opposed to building something custom for 3D buildings_

+#### Do 3D Tiles support runtime editing?

+A common use case for 3D buildings is to stream a city dataset, color each building based on one or properties, e.g., its height, and then hide a few buildings, and replace them with high-resolution 3D buildings.
+With 3D Tiles, this can be done at runtime.

+The general case runtime editing of geometry on a building, vector data, etc., and then efficiently saving those changes in a 3D Tile will be possible, but unlikely to be in the 1.0 spec.
+Stylization is much easier since it can be applied at runtime without modification to the 3D Tiles tree.

 #### Will 3D Tiles include terrain?